JavaScript / TypeScript SDK

 ---|---|---|---|---|

 The following example implements external dependencies.
-To import an interface from an SDK, create a class that implements it and pass the instantiated class to the SDK.
+To import an interface from an SDK, create a class that implements the interface and pass the instantiated class to the SDK.

 Storage